pawnu/PythonSecurityPipeline/README.md

 http://your-jenkins-server:8080/
 ```
 5. Use the temporary credentials provided on the logs to login.
 Change your password!
+6. Go to the python pipeline project dashboard, click on "Build Now" button to start it off.

 ## Setting up a Jenkins Pipeline project manually